idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/lagrangian/ComputeSimoHughesJ2PlasticityStress.md

 ## Overview

-This class provides a hyperelastic Neo-Hookean stress update with J2 plasticity.
+This class provides a hyperelastic Neo-Hookean stress update with J2 plasticity [!cite](simo2006computational), [!cite](borden2016phase).

 Following a multiplicative decomposition of the deformation gradient
 \begin{equation}